uccser/cs-unplugged/docs/source/author/writing_guide.rst

 a program called Kordac to allow you to include HTML elements like images and videos with simple text tags.

-We chose Markdown as it has a great balance between simplicity of writing for authors, and clear structure when converting to HTML.

 If you already know Markdown syntax, please remember the following project preferences (for consistency and readability):